envisioning/vocab/vocab/layer-normalization.md

 ---
 category: ARCH, CORE
+generality:
+- 0.79
+- 0.765
+- 0.74
+- 0.715
+- 0.69
+- 0.665
+- 0.64
 slug: layer-normalization
 summary: Technique used in neural networks to normalize the inputs across the features within a layer, improving training stability and model performance, particularly in recurrent and transformer models.
 title: Layer Normalization
 ---